Padres get Clevinger from Indians in 5th trade in 3 days

 San Diego got Clevinger, outfielder Greg Allen and a player to be named from Cleveland for a package of young players that included outfielder Josh Naylor, right-hander Cal Quantrill and catcher Austin Hedges.

 Led by exciting young shortstop Fernando Tatis Jr. and suddenly hot Manny Machado, San Diego is going for its first playoff appearance since 2006.
-The acquisition of Clevinger is the Padres' fifth trade since Saturday.
+The acquisition of Clevinger is the Padres' fifth big trade since Saturday.
+They made a smaller deal right at the deadline, picking up reliever Taylor Williams from Seattle for a player to be named.

 Clevinger said the Padres were already a World Series contender before all the trades.